kachkaev/njt/src/cli/README.md

 ### 🟢 More ways?

 Are you a shortcut guru?
-Feel free [to suggest](https://github.com/kachkaev/njt/issues/new) another entry point into `njt` to save more of the people’s time around the world!
+Feel free [to suggest](https://github.com/kachkaev/njt/issues/new) another entry point to `njt` and save people’s time around the world!

 ## Available destinations